-At the time the United States won its independence, the states of the Barbary Coast—Tripoli, Algiers, Morocco, and Tunis—had been preying on the world's merchant ships for three hundred years.
-The Barbary cruised the Mediterranean, boarded merchant ships, overwhelmed the crew, and took them captive.
-The crews were held until their home countries agreed to pay ransoms for their release; if none was paid the crews were sold into slavery.
-Over time, most countries simply paid a yearly tribute to the sultans, thereby buying their ships free passage through the Mediterranean.
+When the United States won its independence, Tripoli, Algiers, Morocco, and Tunis on the Barbary Coast had been preying on the world's merchant ships for three hundred years.
+They would cruise the Mediterranean, board merchant ships, and take the crew captive.
+If the home countries agreed to pay ransoms, the crews were released.
+If not, the crews were sold into slavery.
+Over time, most countries simply paid a yearly bribe to the sultans.

-In September, Preble conceived a plan to run a raiding party into Tripoli Harbor.
-This time the Intrepid, loaded with a hundred barrels of gunpowder, would sail into the harbor with a volunteer crew.
-After situating herself amid the Tripolitan fleet, she was to be abandoned and exploded, possibly destroying a good number of pirate ships.
-The Intrepid entered the harbor on September 4, 1804.
-As she approached the enemy ships, the pirates spotted the Americans, and cannon fire broke out.
+In September, Preble conceived a plan.
+The Intrepid, loaded with a hundred barrels of gunpowder, sailed into Tripoli Harbor with a volunteer crew with the intention of being abandoned and exploded, hopefully destroying many pirate ships.
+However, as she approached the enemy ships, the pirates spotted the Americans and fired cannons.
 Seconds later, the Intrepid exploded.
-A direct hit had ignited the Intrepid’s gunpowder, obliterating the ship and her crew.
+A direct hit ignited the Intrepid’s gunpowder, destroying the ship and killing her crew.

-That same month, Commodore Samuel Barron arrived off Tripoli with reinforcements.
-Because he was senior in rank to Preble, Barron would assume command of the squadron.
-Stung by what he saw as a demotion, Preble chose to return to the U.S.
+That same month, Commodore Samuel Barron arrived off Tripoli with reinforcements and to take command of the squadron.

-Commodore Barron continued the blockade of Tripoli, but stopped the attacks and developed a new approach to peace by undermining the authority of the pasha of Tripoli, Yusuf Karamanli.
-The American consul in Tunis, suggested that they replace Yusuf Karamanli with his older brother Hamet, who was in exile in Egypt.
-Fearing that his overthrow was near Yusuf Karamanli agreed to negotiate a peace.
-On June 4, 1805, he accepted the last American offer of $60,000 for release of the American prisoners and approved a new treaty that did not require tribute payments.
-Once the American objective was accomplished, Hamet was left without support to continue the attempt to overthrow Yusuf Karamanli.
+Commodore Barron continued the blockade of Tripoli but stopped the attacks.
+He developed a new approach to peace by undermining the authority of the pasha of Tripoli, Yusuf Karamanli.
+The American consul in Tunis suggested that they replace Yusuf Karamanli with his older brother, who was in exile in Egypt.
+Fearing that he would be overthrown, Yusuf Karamanli agreed to negotiate a peace.
+On June 4, 1805, he accepted $60,000 to release the American prisoners and approve a new treaty that did not require bribes.

 Source: The Barbary Wars, 1801-1805